hanzhongxing/openagents/README.md

 ```

 > **⚠️ Warning**:
-> We are aware that this command currently doesn't work well on Windows.
-We are working on fixing this issue.
+> In 0.6.11, we have fixed the issue that the studio doesn't work well on Windows.
+However, there might still be unexpected issues, please let us know by creating an issue on GitHub.
+Please double check whether you have Node.js and npm installed on your machine if you encounter an issue.

 ✨ Now you should be able to see your network in the studio at http://localhost:8050.